olivernybo/leviathan/README.md

 ## Leviathan
 Leviathan is the "administration" page for all my future needs.
 It will have a dedicated API that will communicate the Cron and App Manager.

+## Cron and App Manager
+The Cron and App Managers job is to handle the management of the Cron Jobs and Applications.
+The tasks will include booting, deletion, activation, deactivation and whatever else I come up with.